Small Business Growth: Reinvesting Strategically for eCommerce Success

 Credit cards have a lower barrier to entry than bank loans with a more straightforward application process.
 Day-to-day operational expenses such as printer ink and office supplies are a great use for a credit card.
 Credit card limits are reevaluated and adjusted as your credit history builds with the issuing bank.

 eCommerce Financing is a tailor-fit option with the unique needs of eCommerce sellers in mind.
 This type of funding is ideal for cyclical or shorter-term investments such as inventory and marketing expenses.
-Rather than minimum monthly dues, repayments are tied to sales.
+Rather than minimum monthly dues, repayments are directly tied to sales.
 When you sell inventory, an agreed-upon percentage is devoted to repaying your financed amount automatically so you don’t have to worry about manually making payments.
+Whether your cash conversion cycle is fast or slow, you have the cash you need to purchase the right amount of inventory.

 Strategic Investment and Financial Priorities